yugabyte/yugabyte-db/README.md

 Usage
 -----

 NOTE: The hypothetical indexes are contained in a single backend.
-Therefeore, if you add multiple hypothetical indexes, concurrent connexions doing EXPLAIN won't be bothered by your hypothetical indexes.
+Therefore, if you add multiple hypothetical indexes, concurrent connexions doing EXPLAIN won't be bothered by your hypothetical indexes.